Windowing in SQL

 group by window_start, window_end

-A table-valued function (TVF) transforms a stream into time-bounded buckets of events that can be aggregated.
+A Table-Valued Function (TVF) transforms a stream into time-bounded buckets of events that can be aggregated.
 It must be wrapped in the table() function when used in a pipeline’s SQL.
 While Decodable doesn’t support outputting the results of a TVF directly, you can think about them as a version of the input data with the additional fields window_start and window_end.

 Decodable supports Table-Valued Functions that implement a number of windowing strategies including tumble, hop, and cumulate.